The Investigation Procedure

 Receipt of a Report:

-The Director of Student Conduct will review all (Incident Reports, Complaints, Police Reports, written notices or indictments) upon it being sent to the Office of Student Conduct.
+The Office of Student Conduct will review all (Incident Reports, Complaints, Police Reports, written notices or indictments) upon it being sent to the Office of Student Conduct.
 After a report is received in the Office of Student Conduct, an email is sent to the student(s) or student organization(s) involved in the incident.
 The email indicates which policies the student(s) or student organization may have violated, and the time and date of the conference.
 A notification will be sent to all students included in the report.
 Students will receive an email detailing when and where their conference will take place, and which Student Code of Conduct should be reviewed in preparation for the meeting.
 At the conference, the student will be able to describe their version of the alleged events and learn the outcome.

 Why do I have a hold on my account?